After a long silence, Lester said, “Stool is underrated.”

 In the past, when spiritually challenged, Roddy took a firm hold of his church card yet had always been careful, no matter what the circumstance, not to crinkle or bend but simply clutch it, the talisman it represented, and symbol for a necessary mindset with which to go about each and every day.
 As he stood there inside the bar room door, he stroked the church card deep inside that pocket, as if the card were some furry little rabbit and he were the 'tard in that well-thumbed and earmarked Steinbeck novel he so cherished; stroked it in a manner similar to Estelle stroking her cut outs of severed limbs moments before he had inserted himself into the dank interior.

 Roddy Granger’s church card was by no means a real rabbit but a square piece of rigid paper, just as Estelle’s cut outs weren’t kittens nor actual severed limbs: They were faded black and white photographs of severed limbs taken at crime scenes and printed in her magazine.

 “Drafts are two bucks, Stranger.
 Happy hour’s at five but its 1 pm so the drafts are two.
 Looks like you miss-timed your visit.”

 “What was that?”
 Lester asked, cocking his head.
-“Another fucking whisperer?
+“Another whisperer?
 What did I just get through saying?
 I can hear whispers.
-My hearing is like a bat responding to pings in the night.
-Goddamn Sonar used to be my moniker in the Navy. and there was a reason for that.
-Stranger, I could hear Estelle’s bobby pin drop on the floor when you walked through that door, right after Barbara Ann stopped playing.
+My hearing is like that of a bat, responding to pings in the night.
+Goddamn Sonar used to be my moniker in the Navy; and there was good reason for that, stranger.
+I could hear Estelle’s bobby pin drop on the floor when you walked through that door, right after Barbara Ann got wrecked.
 Stranger, could it be that you are as bad as her in the whispering department, like two peas in some freak show of a pod!?”